eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 #### Run the Sample Digital Twin Provider

 1. The best way to run the demo is by using three windows: one running the In-Vehicle Digital Twin, one running the Digital Twin Provider and one running the Digital Twin Consumer.
 Orientate the three windows so that they are lined up in a column.
 The top window can be used for the In-Vehicle Digital Twin.
 The middle window can be used for the Digital Twin Provider.
 The bottom window can be used for the Digital Twin Consumer.
-In each window, change directory to the directory containing the build artifacts.
+In each window, change the current directory to the directory containing the build artifacts.
 Make sure that you replace "{repo-root-dir}" with the repository root directory on the machine where you are running the demo.

 1. cd {repo-root-dir}/target/debug
 Create the three config files with the following contents, if they are not already there: